binaryphile/concorde/README.md

 $(parse_options __ "$@")  || die "$usage" rc=0
 script_main     __ "$@"   || die "$usage" rc=0
 ```

+Read the rest of the usage section for a full explanation of the
+features used above, or look at the [tutorial] for a walkthrough which
+develops a script from the ground up.

 Functions Which Return Boolean Values
 -------------------------------------